Enrique Steps Down As Spain Coach, Replaced By Assistant Moreno - UrduPoint

 Luis Enrique has stepped down as Spain coach for personal reasons and will be replaced by his assistant Roberto Moreno, the Spanish Football Federation announced on Wednesday

-Moreno has been in charge for Spain's last three matches and will now lead the team through Euro 2020 qualifying and the final tournament.
+Moreno has been in charge for Spain's last three matches and will now lead the team through Euro 2020 qualifying and the final tournament, in what is his first job as a professional coach.

-He will be Spain's fourth head coach in 12 months, after Luis Enrique was appointed following last year's chaotic World Cup, which saw Julen Lopetegui sacked and Fernando Hierro installed in his place.
+He will be Spain's fourth in 12 months, after Luis Enrique was appointed following last year's chaotic World Cup, which saw Julen Lopetegui sacked and Fernando Hierro installed in his place.

 "Luis Enrique has informed us he will not continue as coach," said RFEF president Luis Rubiales in a press conference.